olivettigroup/OSDA_Generator/README.md

 # OSDA_Generator
-This repository contains the code and data for Discovering Relationships between OSDAs and Zeolites through Data Mining and Generative Neural Networks.
+This repository contains the code and data for Discovering Relationships between OSDAs and Zeolites through Data Mining and Generative Neural Networks (https://pubs.acs.org/doi/abs/10.1021/acscentsci.1c00024).
 It contains a data set mined from the scientific literature of OSDAs used to synthesize zeolite structures in different chemical environments along with the code necessary to train and use models cabable of generating ODSA suggestions for a given zeolite and gel chemistry system.
 This model uses the Deep-Drug-Coder model (https://github.com/pcko1/Deep-Drug-Coder), which users should explore if they want to change or understand the underlying model structure.
 Using the models (training or generating OSDAs) requires a GPU, however CPU-only machine will be able to access the data and use the conformer and featurization scripts.
 # Installation Instructions
 - Clone this repository and navigate to it.
 - Create the conda enivornment. `conda env create -f env/environment.yml`